 Written exam: Ordinary re-sit examinations are offered.
 There is no re-sit examination for projects.

 English Translation Dictionary.

-The students will need to deliver and pass a minimum of 6 mandatory exercises during the first part of the course to be qualified for the final exam.
+The students will need to deliver a project proposal describing a self-selected project and get a passing grade to be eligible for the final exam.

-The students will also be required to use the formats and systems associated with LaTex and BibTex to prepare their project reports and also to use UNIX and related software in their projects.
+The students will also be required to use the formats and systems associated with LaTex and BibTex to prepare their project reports and also mainly to use UNIX and related software as part of their projects.